Zhang-lab/ATAC-seq_QC_analysis/update_log.md

 `08/23/2018, v4`
 1. remove chrM reads in "non-redundant-uniquely-mapped reads"
 2. set default read length cutoff in methylQA to 38 instead of 50, use option -c to specify other numbers
+3. change unique chrM ratio formula, but resuit is same (now no chrM in report, line 336)
+4. change nodup_ratio formula, but result is same (now no chrM in report, line 343)

 `07/06/2018, v3.1`
 !!!
 Enrichment is overestimated due to chrM reads